daylimnya/progra_avanzada_repo/README.md

 ### Function
 The function `rock_paper_scissors_lizard_spock` takes the player's choice as input and randomly generates a choice for the computer.
 It then determines the winner based on the above rules.

+## Wordle

+### Description
+This python function implements a Wordle game programme.
+This function was designed by Daylin Ortega.

+### Game Rules

+It is a game that consists of guessing the 5-letter word, having a limited number of attempts to do so, in this case, there will be six opportunities.

+In each round, the game colors each letter indicating if that letter is in the word and if it is in the correct position.

+1. GREEN means the letter is in the word and in the CORRECT position.
+2. YELLOW means the letter is in the word but in the INCORRECT position.
+3. GRAY means the letter is NOT present in the word.